muratk5n/thirdwave/en/README.md

 electicity, which means 2% of overall energy production is wind and solar.

-CNN: "Wind and solar generated a record 10% of the world's power in 2021, report shows"
+CNN: "Wind and solar generated a record 10% of the world's [electricity] power in 2021, report shows"

 ---